Coital failure

 - Chronic illnesses such as kidney or liver failure.

-- Side effects of prescribed drugs e.g. certain drugs for lowering high blood pressure.
+- Side effects of prescribed drugs e.g. certain drugs for lowering high blood pressure and antidepressant.

 - Diabetes (30 % of diabetics suffer from some form of sexual dysfunction).